 In summary, there’s a desperate need for the true knowledge of Christ, for the salvation of sinners, for the rescue of the deceived, for the love of the saints, so that we might love Him more and obey Him more, worship Him more, honor Him more.
 This is the reason for John’s gospel.
 That’s why he wrote it, chapter 20, verse 31: “These have been written that you might believe that Jesus is the Christ, the Son of God.”
 That’s apologetic - that’s apologetic, that you might believe - reasons to believe.

 It’s loaded with reasons to believe.
 It’s loaded with miracles, eight magnificent miracles laid out, and the resurrection as well.
 It’s loaded with claims - the seven I am’s, reasons to believe.
 So it is apologetic.
 It is also evangelistic: that believing you may have life in His name.
 That’s his objective.

 John’s whole purpose is to bring the truth concerning Christ so the people may believe the truth, so as to receive eternal life.
 And my prayer as we go through this together is that the Lord will surprise us and bring us great joy in producing what John prayed for and what He stated as his purpose, that many will believe and come to eternal life.
 That’s my prayer through this series.

-Father, we ask now that You would help us to find opportunity to proclaim the glory of Christ, that it might not just end with us, and it might not find some cold, dark corner of our minds, but that these glorious realities concerning Christ, the understanding of the tragic misrepresentations that are in the world around us may lead us to take every opportunity to proclaim Him whom we love, the One who has saved us, the One in whose name we pray.
+Father, we ask now that you would help us to find opportunity to proclaim the glory of Christ, that it might not just end with us and it might not find some cold, dark corner of our minds but that these glorious realities concerning Christ, the understanding of the tragic misrepresentations that are in the world around us, may lead us to take every opportunity to proclaim Him whom we love, the One who has saved us, the One in whose name we pray.
 Amen.

 This article is also available and sold as a booklet.